ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 authorImageURL: "https://avatars.githubusercontent.com/u/12862103?v=4"
 ---

-A while ago, we presented to you [`elk`](https://github.com/masseelch/elk) - an [extension](https://entgo.io/docs/extensions) to Ent enabling you to generate a fully-working Go CRUD HTTP API from your schema.
+In a [previous blogpost](https://entgo.io/blog/2021/07/29/generate-a-fully-working-go-crud-http-api-with-ent), we presented to you [`elk`](https://github.com/masseelch/elk) - an [extension](https://entgo.io/docs/extensions) to Ent enabling you to generate a fully-working Go CRUD HTTP API from your schema.
 In the today's post I'd like to introduce to you a shiny new feature that recently made it into `elk`: a fully compliant [OpenAPI Specification (OAS)](https://swagger.io/resources/open-api/) generator.

-The OAS (formerly known as Swagger Specification) is a technical specification defining a standard, language-agnostic interface description for REST APIs.
+OAS (formerly known as Swagger Specification) is a technical specification defining a standard, language-agnostic interface description for REST APIs.
 This allows both humans and automated tools to understand the described service without the actual source code or additional documentation.
 Combined with the [Swagger Tooling](https://swagger.io/) you can generate both server and client boilerplate code for more than 20 languages, just by passing in the OAS file.